Exactly Solvable Phase Transition in a Cavity-Coupled 1D Ising Chain

+We treat the fully connected interaction term within a mean-field framework.
+This approach formally neglects the collective fluctuation term $\dfrac{g^2}{N}\sum_{i \neq j} \delta m_i\delta m_j=\dfrac{g^2}{N}\sum_{i \neq j}(\sigma_i^\mu-m)(\sigma_j^\mu-m)$.
+However, as discussed in recent path-integral analyses \cite{PhysRevB.111.035156}, and also demonstrated via a displacement transformation in the supplemental material of Ref. \cite{Langheld2025}, the contribution of these macroscopic fluctuations scales as $O(1/N)$ and vanishes in the thermodynamic limit $N\to\infty$ .
+Therefore, rather than being a perturbative approximation limited to weak couplings, this mean-field treatment is asymptotically exact and well-justified for arbitrary light-matter coupling strengths in the macroscopic limit.

-On the other hand, in the SRPT, a cavity electromagnetic field spontaneously emerges.
-Therefore, it is essential to evaluate the creation and annihilation operators of the cavity photons, as well as the expectation value of the photon number.
-Since $\ev{b}=0$ and $\ev{\sum_{i=1}^N \sigma_i^\mu}=Nm$ at any finite temperature, given the relationship between $a$ and $b$, we get
+In the SRPT, a cavity electromagnetic field spontaneously emerges.
+Therefore, it is essential to evaluate the expectation values of creation and annihilation operators of the cavity photons, as well as that of the photon number.